 The word vegan refers to a food or material free from any animal products: no meat, milk, eggs, honey, wool, goose down, or leather.
 Animal-derived byproducts, from whey to lard to gelatin, are likewise off the table.
-Vegans typically also go out of their way to avoid cosmetics that are tested on animals.
+Vegans typically also go out of their way to avoid cosmetics and other products that are tested on animals.

 A vegan lifestyle carries at least three benefits: it avoids animal mistreatment and slaughter, may offer certain health advantages, and is also likely to reduce your environmental footprint.

 The word Vegan was coined in 1944 in Great Britain by Donald Watson.
 Here’s Watson from that year, in the first issue of The Vegan News, proposing that his readers embrace the word, or come up with a better one, as the basis for a new social movement.